-- Once you've accepted the offer, we will send you a quetionnaire about your company's past, present and future aspects
+- Once you've accepted the offer, we will send you a questionnaire about your company's past, present and future aspects.

-- We process the information and send you the draft Excel valuation model stating the assumptions made to establish business worth
+- We process the information and send you a draft Excel-based valuation model stating the assumptions made to estimate business worth.

-- On receiving your confirmation to the assumptions and forecasts made, we send the final Valuation Model along with Valuation Report and a PowerPoint summary slides.
+- On receiving your confirmation to the assumptions and forecast made, we send the final Valuation Model along with Valuation Report and a PowerPoint summary slides.

-Despite the math applied, our valuations are designed to be easily understood.
-No CPA or financial expert is needed to translate the valuation report.
-We use common business terms, step-by-step analysis and explanation of each step in the process.
+Despite the business math applied, our valuations are designed to be easily understood.
+No CPA or financial expert is needed to "translate" the valuation report.
+We use common business terms, step-by-step analysis and explanation of each stage in the process.
 The end result is a logical and understandable report along with the open-source valuation model.

 Cost of Equity: shall be understood as an opportunity cost, the rate of return that the business owner can expect to make on other undertakings of equivalent risk.
 The logic is: if you are considering investing in a business, then you have to earn more than you could make by investing the money elsewhere.
 It is the choices that you have today that should determine this opportunity cost, not choices that you might have had in the past.
 In addition, it has to be on equity investments of equivalent risk.
 Thus, the Cost of Equity should be higher for riskier businesses than safe, established ones with a solid track record.